SagarThomas24/Centralized_Upi_paymentGateway/README.md

 pip install flask mysql-connector-python pycryptodome qiskit pyqrcode pypng
 ```

+### First Progress showing how my blcok looks like
+Each block will contain:
+1. Transaction ID → A SHA-256 hash of (UID, MID, Timestamp, Amount).
+2. Previous Block Hash → Links to the last block.
+3. Timestamp → When the transaction was recorded.
+4. Each valid transaction creates a new block (not multiple transactions in one block).

 ### Installed Dependencies
 - **Flask** - For building the backend API.
 - **MySQL Connector** - For database interactions.